Triangle345/GT/README.md

 * Ensure that all go dependencies have been resolved
 * This engine uses OpenGL and SDL, so updated graphics drivers may be necessary
 	* Because of this, running this engine within a virtual machine could be difficult
+* Sometimes Debian/Ubuntu install opengl (libGL.so.x.x) libraries in the wrong format and go-gl cannot find them.
+Need to symlink libGL.so.x.x to libGL.so in /usr/lib or where ever your libraries are located.

 ## Other Notes
 We will likely have Travis CI set up *at some point* for builds and will include MinGW dlls and whatnot.
 So hopefully the installation process will require less work on the user's end.